1Computer1/comp_iler/README.md

     - `token` - The bot token.
     - `languages` Languages to use.
         The language names here are different from the user-facing ones.
-        Check the folders in ./docker/ for the language names.
+        Check the folders in `docker/` for the language names.
-        Change to null to enable all languages.
+        Change to `null` to enable all languages.
     - `memory` Max memory usage of a container.
     - `cpu` Max CPU usage of a container.
     - `timeout` Time limit for code in milliseconds.